 Organizations across all industries and levels of maturity are developing new business models through untapped markets and digital assets, improving business network accountability and modernizing outdated systems that are slow and/or susceptible to risk and fraud.

-Here are some notable use cases that show the versatility and value of enterprise blockchain:
+Here are some notable blockchain use cases that show the versatility and value of enterprise blockchain:

 Meanwhile, banks are seeking better ways to improve client services and deliver more value while optimizing reconciliation and costs.
 For instance, UK-based Barclays is experimenting with blockchain as a way to expedite back-office operations and settlement, stating they cut up to $20B in costs by removing intermediaries.

 Depending on the product, supply chains can span hundreds of stages, multiple locations across the globe, may include an array of invoices and have multiple entities involved in settlements that take months.
-Blockchain networks create a shared IT infrastructure, streamlining workflows for stakeholders along the supply chain.
+Supply chain companies are using blockchain to create a shared IT infrastructure, streamlining workflows for stakeholders along the entire supply chain.
 It provides transparency, traceability and accountability of goods and commodities from provenance to point-of-consumption.
 Here are a few examples:

 Ethical Diamonds: De Beers Diamonds uses blockchain to track diamonds from the point they are mined through each step of the supply chain, right up to the point they are sold to consumers.
 This gives consumers confidence that each diamond is genuine and avoids “conflict” or “blood diamonds.”